ErikGartner/vtesdb/README.md

 VTES Database
 =========
-A meteor app that allows for searching among all cards in the collectible card game VtES.
+*A meteor app that allows for searching among all cards in the collectible card game VtES.*
-A running version can be found at http://vtes.smoiz.com.
-Please report any bugs and feature request here.

 ## What is Meteor?
 [Meteor](http://meteor.com) is a NodeJS framework for building reactive webapps.
 It combines several features such as reactive databinding, data-over-wire, lag compensation and database everywhere to make webapp building awesome and fast.